All for You (Janet Jackson song): Background and release

 In February 2001, MTV News revealed that the first release from the album would be titled "All 4 U"; it would be sent to radio stations in the following weeks, with an accompanying video being filmed shortly thereafter.
 Jam described the track as an "'80s-sounding" dance number, which "epitomizes the disc's happy vibe".
 Re-titled as "All for You", the song was made available for download to radio stations on February 27, 2001 as the lead single from the album after being leaked the day prior.
-On March 6, Virgin Records officially sent the track to contemporary hit radio and rhythmic contemporary stations, and delivered to urban adult contemporary radios a week later.
+On March 6, Virgin Records officially sent the track to contemporary hit, rhythmic contemporary, and urban stations, followed by urban adult contemporary stations a week later.
 It was made available commercially as a 7-inch vinyl, 12-inch vinyl, cassette, and CD single on March 27, 2001.
-On April 2, "All for You" was sent to adult contemporary radios in the region, and was released as a maxi CD single in Australia on the same day.
+On April 2, "All for You" was sent to adult contemporary stations in the region, and was released as a maxi CD single in Australia on the same day.
 In the United Kingdom, the track received a commercial release on April 9, 2001.
 Afterwards, the song was included on Jackson's greatest hits albums Number Ones (2009) and Icon: Number Ones (2010).